 Research background

-Since the introduction of the laryngeal mask airway (LMA) into wide clinical practice, there has been a great expansion in its clinical applications, and internal jugular vein cannulation may be required in such cases, which rely on anatomical landmarks to indicate the likely position of the vein.
-In recent years, the impact of placement of LMA on the main blood vessles of the neck has attracted more and more attention.
+Since the introduction of the laryngeal mask airway (LMA) into wide clinical practice, there has been a great expansion in its clinical applications, and IJV cannulation may be required in such cases, which rely on anatomical landmarks to indicate the likely position of the vein.
+In recent years, the impact of placement of LMA on the main blood vessels of the neck has attracted more and more attention.

 Research motivation

-In clinical anesthesia using LMA for airway management, central venous catheterization via the internal jugular vein (IJV) might be required in some patients.
+In clinical anesthesia using LMA for airway management, central venous catheterization via the IJV might be required in some patients.
 However, placement of the LMA may cause a change in the anatomy of the surrounding structures, especially the position relation of the IJV and common carotid artery (CCA).
 These anatomical changes may lead to failure of the catheterization of IJV based on the landmark technique.
 In addition, placement of the LMA may also cause venous congestion.
 However, there are few studies on the influence of placement of LMA or type of LMA on the position of the IJV and CCA, and the changes in blood flow of IJV.

 Research objectives